-As I enter my 9th year in education, it has become apparent that my life is significantly tied to teaching.
+As I enter my 10th year in education, it is apparent that my identity is significantly tied to teaching.
 I love what I do, and, even though, at times, this profession consumes me, I can’t even consider doing something else.
 But we’re getting ahead of ourselves; lets start at the beginning:

 I was born and raised in small-town Missourah, completing my entire elementary and secondary schooling in St. James, MO (population: 3,500).
 In high school I was a nerd-jock, addicted to lifting weights, football, and history.
 Having turned down a letter of intent to play college football at Benedictine, I attended the University of Central Missouri where I majored in social studies education.
 I was intent on coaching football and basketball, and had always wanted to be half as good at teaching social studies as Barb Smith (my high school instructor).

 Out of college, I began my teaching career in Concordia, MO (population: 2,100) teaching a variety of humanities courses whilst calling the offense on Friday nights.
 But being as how I do not hunt, fish, ride horses, or worship NASCAR, I decided to move to Austin after my second year of teaching.
 It was a wise move.
 I must like Austin, as I’ve since acquired a dog and a house – even convincing my elder brother, Jeremy, a professional starving-artist, to abandon Brooklyn for the allure of Austin two years ago.